-If your company is importing goods from China and reselling them to Walmart, that is an easier transaction to get funded via inventory financing.
+If your company is importing goods from China and reselling them to Walmart, that is a smoother transaction to get funded via inventory financing.
 The creditworthiness of your customers and how they historically pay and treat their vendors’ matters a great deal to factors.

 How Complex is your Production?

 What is the Size of Your Company’s 1st Few Orders?

 Every Inventory Finance Company has its sweet spot.
 Some factors prefer clients who give us approximately $50,000-$10,000,000 per month in inventory financing opportunities.
 If your 1st order is too small, that limits your inventory finance company choices, and you may need equity/angel monies versus transactional financing.